Andrew Surman has been a constant presence in the Cherries line-up and was made vice captain of the club ahead of the 2016/17 season.

-Yet, in the summer of 2013, and after having played just seven times for Norwich in the previous campaign, Surman signed back on loan for the Cherries.
+Yet, in the summer of 2013, and after having played just seven times for Norwich in the previous campaign, Surman signed on loan for the Cherries for a second time.
 After making 35 appearances as Eddie Howe guided the side to promotion, the switch was made permanent ahead of the 2015/16 campaign.

 After a solid first season for the Cherries in the English football’s top flight, it took until October 2016 for Surman to miss his first Premier League match for the club, playing in every minute until he was forced to miss the fixture with Tottenham in October 2016 due to illness.